belledon/singularity_tutorial/README.md

 ```
 The `Bootstrap` field determines the mode.
 For the most part you will probably be using :
 1. `debootstrap`:
- This tells singularity that you are building from a mirror.
+ This tells singularity that you are building from a mirror on a debian host.
 For other linux flavors see the Singularity examples [page](https://github.com/singularityware/singularity/tree/master/examples) on their github repo.

 2. `docker`:
     More on this in the next section but essentially it tells Singularity that you plan on useing an already-made Docker container.